What is a Patron? a person choosing to be a supporter of the Arts.

-Kickstarter, and Patreon, are typical ways for an artist to raise money, But, nobody had it over Rembrandt van Rijn July 15, 1606 – October 4, 1669
+Patreon is becoming a typical way for an artist to raise money, But, nobody had it over Rembrandt van Rijn July 15, 1606 – October 4, 1669

 Most of his paintings include people.